groupoasys/Data_Low_Carbon_London/README.md

-1) Power_Networks_LCL[2]: data every half hour that include measures of energy consumption in households taken by the Smart-meter system and other data associated with each measure, explained below.
+1) Power_Networks_LCL[2]: data every half hour that include measures of energy consumption in households taken by the Smart-meter system and other data associated with each measure.

 The original database is outsize, so it has been divided into 168 .csv files in a compressed .zip folder